2021 J. Lohr Hilltop Cabernet Sauvignon

 Paso Robles, San Luis Obispo County, California

-Bright fruit upon release, with the structure to age comfortably for 8 to 12 years.12 Years
+Complex and refined dark fruit upon release with the structure to age gracefully for 10 to 15 years when properly cellared.15 Years

-Barrel Type: French oak, thick stave, very tight grain, 60% new
+Barrel Type: French oak, very tight grain, 40% new

 One of Paso Robles best known Cabernets – drawn from J. Lohr’s top vineyards throughout the appellation.

-Half of the fruit for the 2019 Hilltop Cabernet Sauvignon was sourced from the J. Lohr Shotwell Vineyard, located within the cool Templeton Gap-influenced El Pomar District of Paso Robles.
-A third was from our Beck Vineyard, which is uniquely located at a 1,700 foot elevation in the Creston District.
-The balance of the blend was from the J. Lohr Gean Ranch and another partner ranch, both within the Adelaida District.
-Our Paso Robles vineyards are blessed with long summer days of intense sunshine and near 100°F daytime temperatures followed by chilly, ocean-cooled nights in the 50s.
-These Cabernet vines are naturally stressed in the dry, often very gravelly, and sometimes lime and shale-laden soils.
+The primary source of this year’s Hilltop Cabernet Sauvignon blend was our J. Lohr Shotwell Vineyard located within the cool, Templeton Gap-influenced El Pomar District of Paso Robles.
+Our J. Lohr Beck Vineyard provided 10% of the fruit from its 1,700 foot elevation in the La Panza range in the Creston District.
+The final 10% of the blend comes from our J. Lohr ranches located within the mountainous Adelaida District.
+As is typical, we’ve added small amounts of estate grown Petit Verdot, Malbec, and Cabernet Franc to hone the final wine.
+Our Cabernet vines are naturally stressed in the dry, often very gravelly, and sometimes lime shale-laden soils in the region.
 Water is at a premium in these vineyards, enabling the viticulturist to fine-tune pruning and irrigation to achieve dark fruit with resolved tannins year after year.